 An eclectic café located in the heart of Tel Aviv, Sheleg is the perfect place to brunch.
 While it may be hard to choose a place amongst the many wonderful cafés in Tel Aviv, Sheleg offers a classic and simply delicious Mediterranean menu.
 Filled with antique souvenirs, you feel like you are stepping back in time.
 Recommendations: black coffee, fresh squeezed orange juice, "bread break", and toast with raw tehina + date honey.

-Florence is beautiful, but with the amount of tourists it can be quite overwhelming.
-Todo Modo is a wonderful place, located near the centre that provides a space to sit, read, and reflect.
-A bookstore in the front, with a bar/café in the back, Todo Modo is one of my favourites in Florence.
-The hanging plants, the smell of books, the wood covered interior, all provide a cosy nook to escape to.
-Recommendations: a glass of chianti + a pen and journal.
+Florence may be beautiful, but with the amount of tourists it can get quite overwhelming.
+Todo Modo is a wonderful escape located near the centre that provides a space to sit, sip, read, and reflect.
+A quaint bookstore in the front, with a bar/café in the back, Todo Modo is one of my favourites in Florence.
+The hanging plants, the smell of books, the wood covered interior, all provide a cosy nook to sink into.
+Recommendations: a glass of chianti classico + a pen and journal.

-Searching for a place to slow down and breathe in the bustling centre of Barcelona may be challenging, but Bar Cugat provides a solution.
-A timeless bar situated in Eixample, with an elegant yet low-key atmosphere.
-While originally only stopping in for a coffee, we found ourselves returning an hour later for a wonderful dinner.
+Searching for a place to slow down and breathe in the bustling centre of Barcelona may be challenging, but Bar Cugat provides a solution: a timeless bar situated in Eixample, with an elegant yet low-key atmosphere.
+While originally stopping in for a quick coffee, we found ourselves returning an hour later for a wonderful dinner.
+The clean yet eclectic interior (with an Art Nouveau poster to boot) is a great place to dine, any day of the week.
 Recommendations: classic tapas + vermut.